Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Isoka," ranked by the total number of "Good!" votes.

-磯 means "rocky shore, seashore."
+磯 means "rocky shore, to crash."

 Shoreline - The shoreline of the sea or lake, where there are many rocks and stones.